dudlivil/C-CONDITIONAL-STATEMENTS-AND-LOOPS/README.md

 # C-CONDITIONAL-STATEMENTS-AND-LOOPS
-examples
-We will make conflict useing Git Bash example
+We will make some changes -switch branches
-Prepare for trouble...
-Make it double.